aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLT via C# or Online App" h2=".NET API for PPSX to XLT conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, convert, and manipulate a wide range of file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a comprehensive set of APIs to work with Microsoft Office and other popular file formats.
+With Aspose.Total for .NET, you can easily convert PPSX file to XLT in two simple steps.

+The first step is to use Aspose.Slides for .NET to export PPSX to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, read, write, and manipulate PowerPoint presentations without using Microsoft PowerPoint.
+It provides a comprehensive set of APIs to work with PowerPoint presentations, slides, shapes, text, and other elements.
+With Aspose.Slides for .NET, you can easily export PPSX to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLT.
+Aspose.Cells for .NET is a powerful .NET library that enables developers to create, read, write, and manipulate Excel spreadsheets without using Microsoft Excel.
+It provides a comprehensive set of APIs to work with Excel spreadsheets, worksheets, cells, formulas, and other elements.
+With Aspose.Cells for .NET, you can easily convert HTML to XLT with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSX file to XLT within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLT.
+In conclusion, Aspose.Total for .NET makes it easy to convert PPSX file to XLT within any .NET, C#, ASP.NET and VB.NET application.
+By using Aspose.Slides for .NET and Aspose.Cells for .NET, you can easily export PPSX to HTML and convert HTML to XLT with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}